 Tall Tales chapters will bring "a variety of unusual characters from all over the Sea of Thieves", but Rare promises some old favourites too, including some from the game's novel, Athena's Fortune.

-The anniversary update also brings fishing , which has been among the most requested features since the game launched, and it's quite surprising that it wasn't there from the get-go.
+The anniversary update also , which has been among the most requested features since the game launched, and it's quite surprising that it wasn't there from the get-go.
 I mean, what with the sea and all.

-It also adds the Arena , which pits five crews against one another, on a condensed map and with timed matches.
+It also adds , which pits five crews against one another, on a condensed map and with timed matches.
 Everything brings points, whether it's attacking or thieving, so make sure you bring your A game, whichever side it may lean.